bic-berkeley/psych-214-fall-2016/anterior_cingulate.rst

   * template image;
   * resampled (warped) individual image;

   What do you think of the registration?
+How does it compare to your drawing?
-Do you think the cytoarchitecture lines up?
+  Do you think the cytoarchitecture lines up with where you think it should be, given your drawing and the anatomy of the template and the individual subject image?